-Course Objectives: To isolate bacteria from various sources To handle to laboratory equipment To produce various types of fermented food products To carry out sensory, microbial, and biochemical tests for the fermented products To understand the textural quality using texture analyzer List of e xperiments 1.
-Isolat ion and characterization of industrially important microorganisms After co natural mpletion of this experiment, students will be able to isolate different microbes from sources.
-2. Produ After co ferment action of Sauerkraut mpletion of this experiment, students will be able to produce sour cabbage through ration process.
-3. Produ iction of Wine After co process mpletion of this experiment, students will be able to produce wine through fermentation 4.
-Micro bial and Chemical Analysis of Sauerkraut After co mpletion of this experiment, students will be able analyze the fermented product 5.
-Produ iction of Cheese After co mpletion of this experiment, students will be able to produce cheese by fermentation 6.
-Analy sis of wine After co malation of this superiment students will be able to test the suplity of wine for its
+- To isolate bacteria from various sources - To handle to laboratory equipment - To produce various types of fermented food products - To carry out sensory, microbial, and biochemical tests for the fermented products - To understand the textural quality using texture analyzer

+1. Isolation and characterization of industrially important microorganisms

+After completion of this experiment, students will be able to isolate different microbes from natural sources.

+2. Production of Sauerkraut

+After completion of this experiment, students will be able to produce sour cabbage through fermentation process.

+3. Production of Wine

+After completion of this experiment, students will be able to produce wine through fermentation process.

+4. Microbial and Chemical Analysis of Sauerkraut

+After completion of this experiment, students will be able analyze the fermented product 5.
+Production of Cheese

+After completion of this experiment, students will be able to produce cheese by fermentation

+6. Analysis of wine